Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Methods

 \subsubsection{Predictive Uncertainty Measures}

-Predictive uncertainty measures can be calculated from the neural network predictions to indicate the degree of certainty of the output.
-These can be calculated per pixel or per structure/class.
+Predictive uncertainty can be calculated from neural network predictions to indicate the degree of uncertainty of the outputs.
+This can be calculated per pixel or per structure/class.

-\paragraph{Pixelwise Uncertainty Measures} Pixelwise uncertainty measures are motivated by information theory.
-These values are calculated per pixel and averaged across all pixels in the image if an image-level measure is required.
+\paragraph{Pixelwise Uncertainty Measures} Pixelwise uncertainty measures are calculated per pixel and averaged across all pixels in an image if an image-level measure is required.
 In this work, we used multi-class predictive entropy and multi-class mutual information as suggested to be superior in \cite{camarasa2021quantitative}: